MSPCA Nevins Farm Lost Pet Contact Information

-The MSPCA Nevins Farm receives several stray animals each day.
+The MSPCA Methuen Nevins Farm Adoption Center receives several stray animals each week.
 Dogs brought to us as strays are often transferred to the animal control facility for the town in which they were found.
 Though, due to some circumstances stray dogs may spend their stray hold period with the MSPCA.
 In Massachusetts, stray dogs are required to be held for 7 days.
-However, there is no “stray holding period” law for other animals, including cats which means you must act quickly to report your missing pet.
+However, there is no “stray holding period” law for other animals, including cats, which means you must act quickly to report your missing pet.
 The best way to find your pet is to contact us as soon as you notice your pet missing.
-The MSPCA Nevins Farm receives stray animals from all over Massachusetts, so please call us even if you don’t live in the Methuen area.
+The MSPCA Methuen Nevins Farm Adoption Center receives stray animals from all over Massachusetts, and Southern New Hampshire, so please call us even if you don’t live in the Merrimack Valley area.

 Our Contact Information